 or per E-Mail

-I take a holistic approach.
+We take a holistic approach.
 As a rule, a company today does not just use a single data processing program.
 Many companies initially focus only on the process documentation for the digitalisation of documents (replacing scanning), forgetting the other data processing systems such as a cash register or merchandise management system.
 In these cases, the process documentation is incomplete, which poses the described risks.
-My goal is therefore to look at the entire company and to link a uniform documentation with an integrated “internal control system” and, if necessary, also with a compliance system.
+Our goal is therefore to look at the entire company and to link a uniform documentation with an integrated “internal control system” and, if necessary, also with a compliance system.

 My experience with ACCONSIS